845

 Saturday: See Below

-We are open the second and fourth Saturdays of each month, 10 am—2 pm, and free to the public.
+We are open on the second and fourth Saturdays of each month, 10 am—2 pm, and free to the public.
+Our last Saturday program will be on December 14.
 Check out our calendar for additional opportunities to visit the Museum!

 map2